 I am a philosopher at the Australian National University and New York University.
-Officially I am Distinguished Professor of Philosophy and director of the Centre for Consciousness.
-I'm also Professor of Philosophy and co-director of the Center for Mind, Brain, and Consciousness at New York University.
+Officially I am Distinguished Professor of Philosophy and director of the Centre for Consciousness at ANU, and Professor of Philosophy and co-director of the Center for Mind, Brain, and Consciousness at NYU.
 I work in the philosophy of mind and in related areas of philosophy and cognitive science.
 I am especially interested in consciousness, but am also interested in all sorts of other issues in the philosophy of mind and language, metaphysics and epistemology, and the foundations of cognitive science.

 This site includes quite a bit of my own work (e.g. all of my papers), and it also includes a number of resources I've put together on topics related to consciousness and/or philosophy: e.g., MindPapers (a bibliography), directories of online papers, and some philosophical diversions.
 There is also a photo gallery.
 A complete master index to this site's contents is available.
 Also worth noting are PhilPapers, the site I co-direct for access to all sorts of philosophy online, and my weblog, Fragments of Consciousness.

 I studied mathematics at the University of Adelaide from 1983 to 1986 and at the University of Oxford in 1987-88.
 I switched to Indiana University in 1989, where I obtained a Ph.D. in 1993 in Philosophy and Cognitive Science, working in Doug Hofstadter's Center for Research on Concepts and Cognition.
 I spent 1993-95 as a McDonnell Fellow in Philosophy, Neuroscience, and Psychology at Washington University in St. Louis, and 1995-98 in the Department of Philosophy at UC Santa Cruz.
 From 1999-2004 I was in the Department of Philosophy and the Center for Consciousness Studies at the University of Arizona.
 I moved to ANU in August 2004.
-As of September 2009 I also spend part of each year at New York University.
+From 2009-2014 I spent one semester per year at New York University, moving full-time in September 2014 (keeping a 20% appointment at ANU).
 A photo gallery is here.

 I seem to spend a lot of time organizing things (this is a good work-avoidance strategy).
 I was one of the founders of the Association for the Scientific Study of Consciousness, and I've helped organize the biennial Tucson conferences on consciousness.
 I also edit the philosophy of mind series at Oxford University Press, and am philosophy of mind editor for the Stanford Encyclopedia of Philosophy.
 I am director of the Centre for Consciousness at ANU and of the Center for Mind, Brain, and Consciousness at NYU.
 I'm also co-director of PhilPapers.

 When I have time and run out of excuses, I sometimes do some real work.
 I've written articles on consciousness, metaphysics and meaning, AI and computation, and various other topics in philosophy and cognitive science (see top of page).
 Consciousness is my first love, and it's what I always come back to, but one of the nice things about being a philosopher is that one is allowed to be interested in all sorts of things.
 (If you get interested in X, you just say "I'm working on the philosophy of X").
-I do a lot of fairly technical philosophy (philosophy of language, metaphysics) as well as being closely involved with work in science (neuroscience, psychology, AI, physics).
-At the moment, I am working on a book on foundations (Constructing the World) and a book on meaning and content (The Multiplicity of Meaning).
+I do a lot of fairly technical philosophy (philosophy of language, metaphysics, epistemology) as well as being closely involved with work in science (neuroscience, psychology, AI, physics).

 In Search of a Fundamental Theory